 What you should be eating:

-Drink fluids 30 minutes after you eat solid food, and take 30 - 60 minutes to finish a drink.
+Drink fluids 30 minutes after you eat solid food.
+Take 30 to 60 minutes to finish a drink.

 Sit in a chair when you eat or drink.
 Do not eat or drink when you are lying down.
 Stand or sit upright for 1 hour after eating or drinking anything because gravity helps your food move downward.